-Rashmy Chatterjee leads Marketing, Communications and Citizenship for IBM in North America.
-In this role, she is responsible for client experience, consideration and preference for IBM solutions and for the health of the IBM brand.
+Rashmy Chatterjee formerly lead Marketing, Communications and Citizenship for IBM in North America.
+In this role, she was responsible for client experience, consideration and preference for IBM solutions and for the health of the IBM brand.

 Previously, Rashmy held leadership positions in IBM’s Security Systems division- first as the executive responsible for the integration of Q1Labs, a Security Intelligence company, and later as the sales leader for the Security division’s North America business.

 Prior to moving to the US, Rashmy held multiple positions in IBM’s Growth Markets Unit (spanning Asia Pacific, LA, and CEEMEA).
 She was IBM Software Sales leader for ASEAN/ISA and later had business responsibility for IBM Channels, Digital sales and Geographic Expansion in that region.

 Rashmy’s expertise is in enabling sustainable business growth in strategic, high-value market segments.
 She has held leadership positions in multiple areas including sales, marketing, digital, branding, culture building, and partnership strategies- for both global and geographic business units.
 She is passionate about the power of client advocacy to generate demand and has deep knowledge on the optimal use of Marketing, Field Sales, Business Partners, and Digital Sales to exceed business goals.